ocaml/dune/doc/tests.rst

 without any special configuration.
 This is because ppx_inline_test defines an inline tests backend and it is used by the library.
 Some other frameworks, such as qtest_ don't have any special library or ppx rewriter.
-To use such a framework, you must tell Jbuilder about it since it cannot guess it.
+To use such a framework, you must tell dune about it since it cannot guess it.
 You can do that by adding a ``backend``
 field: